Hastings church to get new hall as part of more than $500,000 Govt spend on Samoan churches

 Fa'afuata said the project will create 44 jobs, crucial labour work in a community that has seen many people lose their jobs through Covid.

-"There's quite a number of families that are finding it hard to make ends meet," he said.
+"There are quite a number of families that are finding it hard to make ends meet," he said.

 Read More